 That being said, if you're going to use a safety deposit box, ensure the following:

-- Store another copy of your seed elsewhere
+- Store another copy of your recovery seed phrase elsewhere

-- Encrypt your seed and/or use a passphrase
+- Encrypt your recovery seed phrase and/or use a passphrase

 Above all, shut your mouth.

 A thief is more likely to go after those who flaunt their money, valuables, and cryptocurrency.
 (Fun fact: did you know the prefix “crypto-“ originated from the Greek word “kruptós” which means hidden.)
-It could a person you had a conversation with or the stranger who eavesdropped on that conversation.
+It could be a person you had a conversation with or the stranger who eavesdropped on that conversation.
 The Department of Justice reports that between 2003 - 2007, over 65% of victimized homeowners knew the person who burglarized their home.
-Ensure there is a good reason to share information about your cryptocurrency holdings with someone (such as an inheritance plan with your spouse, kids, attorney, etc.) But in all other situations: keep quiet, keep humble, keep safe.
+Ensure there is a good reason to share information about your cryptocurrency holdings with someone (such as an inheritance plan with your spouse, kids, attorney, etc.) But in all other situations: Be quiet, be humble, be safe.